AnyLog-co/documentation/policies.md

    1. ip – the IP address allowing peer nodes to communicate with the service.
    2. port - the service port.
    3. local_ip – a second IP which can be used to communicate with node (i.e. an IP that identifies the service on a local network).
+   4. tcp_threads - the number of threads supporting the service (the default number is 6).

     If a local_ip is not provided, the service binds to the ip address. if both attributes are provided (ip and local_ip), the service would be listening to all messages (regardless of the IP) on the service port.